el-sambal/fitch-proof/README.md

 # PLEASE TAKE NOTE!

 For technical reasons, the prover itself has temporarily moved to the address [https://el-sambal.github.io/fitch/](https://el-sambal.github.io/fitch/).
+This is a test...

 # What is this?